 PeacePower – Peace Power provides electricity and natural gas service throughout the province with a focus on the Peace Region and northern Alberta, including Edmonton.
 Their service allows residents and businesses to save money on their utility bills and give back to the local community at the same time through their commitment to donating 20% of yearly profits to local community initiatives.

-Edmonton Local Staff Favorites – Try out one of these businesses today!
+Edmonton Local Staff Favorites – Try out one of these businesses today and buy local!